Mohanad-Bador/Exception-Handling-Assignment/README.md

 Containers.arxml: This is a normal ARXML file for testing the normal case.

+Containers_mod.arxml: This is the modified ARXML file after running the program.

 empty.arxml: This is an empty ARXML file for testing the empty file case.

 run.bat: This is a batch file that runs your program with different input files for testing purposes.